Skip to main content

 MINKE - Metrology for Integrated Marine Management and Knowledge-Transfer Network

-The EU-funded MINKE project integrates key European marine metrology research infrastructures with the aim to propose an innovative framework of 'quality of oceanographic data' for European actors who are monitoring and managing marine ecosystems.
+The EU-funded MINKE project integrated key European marine metrology research infrastructures and proposed an innovative framework of 'quality of oceanographic data' for European actors who are monitoring and managing marine ecosystems.

 Description